-- amorphous silicon: "spread" panels are made of amorphous silicon with high energizing power and presented in flexible strips allowing a perfect architectural integration.
+- amorphous silicon: the “spread” panels are made with amorphous silicon with high energizing power and presented in flexible strips allowing perfect architectural integration.

 The five largest firms manufacturing photovoltaic cells share 60% of the world market.
 These are the Japanese companies Sharp and Kyocera, the American companies BP Solar and Astropower, and the German RWE Schott Solar.
 Japan produces almost half of the world's photovoltaic cells.

 Currently the main areas of use are isolated dwellings but also for scientific devices such as seismographs.

-- Renewable energy source because inexhaustible on a human scale,
+- Renewable energy source because it is inexhaustible on a human scale,

-Example of isolated site supply, a seismograph powered by photovoltaic panel of the Soufriere volcano in Guadeloupe.
+Example of an isolated site supply, a seismograph powered by a photovoltaic panel from the Soufrière volcano in Guadeloupe.

 - Photovoltaic cost is high because it comes from high technology,

 - cost depends on the peak power, the current cost of the peak watt is around 3,5 € or around 550 € / m² of solar cells,

-- the current yield of photovoltaic cells remains quite low (around 10% for the general public) and therefore only delivers a low power,
+- the current yield of photovoltaic cells remains fairly low (around 10% for the general public) and therefore only delivers low power,

 - market very limited but in development

-- the storage of electricity is something very difficult with current technologies (very high econological cost of batteries),
+- storing electricity is very difficult with current technologies (very high ecological cost of batteries),

-- Lifetime: 20 to 25 years, after the silicon "crystalizes" and renders the cell unusable,
+- lifespan: 20 to 25 years, after the silicon "crystallizes" and renders the cell unusable,

-- pollution during manufacturing: some studies claim that the energy used to manufacture the cells is never profitable during the 20 years of production,
+- pollution during manufacturing: some studies claim that the energy used to manufacture cells is never profitable during the 20 years of production,

 - likewise at the end of life: the recycling of cells poses environmental problems.